How to Choose the Right Business Chart - A 3-step Tutorial

 Note: Zebra BI visuals in Power BI, Excel, and PowerPoint have IBCS out-of-the-box.

 Achieving consistency in business reporting is critical!

 It is relatively easy to select the perfect chart shape when you only have one chart.
-That's not rocket science and many researchers and authors have written guidelines on how to do this.
+That's not rocket science, and many researchers and authors have written guidelines on how to do this.
 But business reporting is so much more than just designing one single chart.
-In fact, most times you will have to use several charts at once to get the full message across to your readers.
+You will often have to use several charts to get the whole message across to your readers.

 Just as traffic signs consist of consistent colors and shapes that always mean the same thing, elements in business reports should be consistently designed to depict or "code" the same meaning with always the same shapes, colors, patterns, etc.

 The shape of a chart itself determines what we will see and how we will interpret the numbers.
 Several "gestalt" laws govern our visual perception.
 That's a fact.
 Different chart shapes will convey different messages to your audience.